ajfisher/arduino-command-server/README.rst

 A stock Arduino Duemilanove or Uno are only supported at this time Arduino Mega is not properly supported (ie none of the pin counts are correct).

+If you want to use this over ethernet then you'll need an ethernet shield or something like a Freetronics EtherTen.

 Use
 ---

-At this point, fire up the sketch, load it on the Arduino and connect via a Serial Connection.
+At this point, fire up the sketch, load it on the Arduino and connect via telnet.
 From there start issuing commands and see what happens.

 Contribution
 ------------